 We pride ourselves in furnishing quality cost-effective services, whether your project is small or large, simple or highly complex.

 Georgian is the official language of Georgia.
 It is a Kartvelian or South Caucasian language spoken by over four million people.
 It is also spoken in neighboring countries, where Georgians live.
 Georgian has a number of regional dialects, which are usually mutually intelligible.

 The Georgian grammar is very difficult as it has seven cases, declining nouns, adjectives, and pronouns.
-Georgian uses postpositions in place of the English prepositions, but no articles.
-Georgian does not distinguish between gender, between 'he/him', 'she/her' or it.
+Georgian writing uses postpositions in place of the English prepositions, but no articles.
+Georgian does not distinguish between gender, between 'he/him', 'she/her' or 'it'.